With a huge range of insulated jackets to choose from, Patagonia doesn’t make it easy when it comes to choosing only one to buy!

 Like the Fiona, the Patagonia Radalie uses recycled materials in its shell.
 100% recycled nylon is used in this instance which, again, has a DWR coating for water resistance.

-Patagonia have done a great job in making both of these very cool jackets have a tough and durable outer shell while still keeping the weight down to ensure comfort and practicality while wearing them out in the wild.
+Patagonia has done a great job in making both of these very cool jackets have a tough and durable outer shell while still keeping the weight down to ensure comfort and practicality while wearing them out in the wild.

 When it comes to outdoor jackets, insulation plays a huge part in their performance.